mohamad-sh-dev/mohamad-sh-dev/README.md

 - **Projects:** Successfully delivered projects, showcasing a diverse skill set.

 ## General Skills
-Strong team spirit and positive interaction with technical and product team members (this is one of the main pillars of our collection).
+Strong team spirit and positive interaction with technical and product team members.
 Diligent, tireless and eager to help other members Committed, regular and conscientious
 Idea maker, creative, smart